credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/credible-doc-generator/doc/diagrams.md

     "parameters": {"sourceFileRelativePath": "log/credible-doc-generator.log"}
 } &&endPlaceholder

-This diagram is shorter then the next one because the application generated a part of log file only when it loaded this log file.
+The previous diagram is shorter than the next one because the log file is short.

-If you will launch the application more times then more log files will be created, for example `credible-doc-generator_1.log`, `credible-doc-generator_2.log` and so on, as configured in `src/main/resources/logback.xml` file.
-The next diagram is generated from `credible-doc-generator_1.log` file and contains behavior from previous launching.
-This diagram is longer because the application loaded the whole log file generated during the previous launching.
+If we will launch the application more times then more log files will be created, for example `credible-doc-generator_1.log`, `credible-doc-generator_2.log` and so on, as configured in `src/main/resources/logback.xml` file.
+The following diagram is generated from `credible-doc-generator_1.log` file and contains behavior from previous launching.
+This diagram is longer because the generator loaded the whole log file generated during the previous launching.

 &&beginPlaceholder {